syzer/dashboard-chrome-plugin/readme.md

 and service worker console

 # TODO
+- [ ] Add counts to db per day instead uniqBy

+- [ ] add causes and resolutions for errors and links to discussions
+- [ ] on logs.io add button to hide by message(id)

+neural net to categorise should I care and highlight

+# DONE
 - [X] low db
-- maybe localforage would be a better frontend option?
+- [!] maybe localforage would be a better frontend option?
 - [X] store every day error
 - [X] counts and
 - [X] error messages
 - [X] add staging
 - [X] show new messages,
     - [X] and last seen
 - [X] dotenv
   cookie
 - [X] UniqBy Category => uniqBy msg (but lowercase, filter non letters)
-- [ ] Add counts to db per day instead uniqBy

-- [ ] add resolutions and links
-- [ ] on logs.io add button to hide by message(id)

-neural net to categorise should I care and highlight